-The University of Connecticut is pleased to offer its fifth specialized master's program, the MS FinTech program.
+The University of Connecticut offers a robust masters degree in FinTech.
 This 36-credit program will consist of a mix of analytics, technology and business courses and is intended to prepare the student for entry into the world of Financial Services Technology.
 Disciplines in FinTech may include areas such as Finance, InsurTech, MedTech and RegTech.
 The ideal student will have strong aptitudes for business, technology and coding and will have an entrepreneurial mindset.
 Students in the program will enjoy access to superior career coaching, support services, and our expansive, distinguished alumni network.

 UConn FinTech Program at a Glance